Soy Ginger Salmon

 How Long to Marinate Salmon

 Unlike proteins like beef and pork, fish doesn’t have any fibrous connective tissue to break down.
-So, marinating salmon is just to add flavor, which only takes 30 minutes to an hour.
+So really, marinating salmon is just to add flavor, which only takes 30 minutes or so.

 In fact, if you marinate fish for too long, it can become mushy.

-Not only that, but there are acidic ingredients in this soy ginger salmon marinade.
-If you marinate salmon (or any fish) for much longer than 30 minutes, the acids in the citrus juice will begin to cook the fish, just like they do in a ceviche recipe.
+Not only that, but there are acidic ingredients in this recipe.
+If you marinate fish for much longer than 30 minutes, the acids in the citrus juice will begin to cook the fish, just like they do in a ceviche recipe.

 Healthy Sides for Baked Salmon